 What’s the difference between needlepoint and cross stitch?
-Often when considering different artistic styles of fabric creation and threading, people tend to blend needlepoint with cross stitch quite naturally.
+So often, when considering different artistic styles of fabric creation and threading, people naturally blend needlepoint with cross stitch.
 But needlepoint and cross stitch aren’t, technically speaking, necessarily the same.

-Needlepoint began in Japan is where the term needlepoint came from.
-The basic technique used in the needlepoint is to use two shorter stitches (usually English crochet) to make larger loops by inserting the needle into each of these loops on the garment or piece of fabric.
+Needlepoint began in Japan and is where the term needlepoint came from.
+The basic technique used in needlepoint is to use two shorter stitches (usually English crochet) to make larger loops by inserting the needle into each of these loops on the garment or piece of fabric.
 Once you have made all of the loops, you then make a larger loop by passing an open-end needle between the two smaller loops on the upper layer of the fabric to eliminate the need for a second needle.
 This creates the one-piece-shaped stitch.

-Cross stitch or also known as blanket stitch, is a popular method of creating embroidery and other decorative cloth work on canvases or other flat surfaces by passing the needle between rows of stitches on a canvas in a cross stitch pattern.
-The needle is usually small, and even though the needle points to the canvas directly, you still need to count the number of stitches, or Repeat Number, that you have in order to complete the pattern.
+Cross stitch, or blanket stitch, is a popular method of creating embroidery and other decorative cloth work on canvases or other flat surfaces by passing the needle between rows of stitches on a canvas in a cross stitch pattern.
+However, the needle is usually tiny, and even though the needle points to the canvas directly, you still need to count the number of stitches, or Repeat the Number, that you have to complete the pattern.

-Needlepoint, or also known as needlepoint stitch, is a method of creating designs on fabric with a steeper needle than normal, or with a point that is pointed down the length of the fabric.
+Needlepoint, or needlepoint stitch, is a method of creating designs on fabric with a steeper needle than usual or with a point that is pointed down the length of the fabric.
 The stitches in needlepoint tend to be very fine and are used only to create a decorative look on fabrics such as curtains, tablecloths, scarves, etc.

-Difference Between Cross Stitch and Needlepoint?
+What is the difference Between Cross Stitch and Needlepoint?

 - Cross stitch and needlepoint are similar in that they both require the use of special needles and thread.